mariohernandez/mariohernandezio/src/blog/drupal-and-storybook.md

 {% endraw %}

-* [vite-plugin-twig-drupal](https://github.com/larowlan/vite-plugin-twig-drupal){target=_blank rel=noopener}: If you are using Vite like we are, this is a Vite plugin that handles transforming twig files into a Javascript function that can be used with Storybook.
+* [vite-plugin-twig-drupal](https://github.com/larowlan/vite-plugin-twig-drupal){target="_blank" rel="noopener noreferrer"}: If you are using Vite like we are, this is a Vite plugin that handles transforming twig files into a Javascript function that can be used with Storybook.
 This plugin includes the following:
-  * [Twig](https://www.npmjs.com/package/twig){target=_blank rel=noopener} or TwigJS: This is the JavaScript implementation of the Twig PHP templating language.
+  * [Twig](https://www.npmjs.com/package/twig){target="_blank" rel="noopener noreferrer"} or TwigJS: This is the JavaScript implementation of the Twig PHP templating language.
 This allows Storybook to understand Twig.
     **Note**: TwigJS may not always be in sync with the version of Twig PHP in Drupal and you may run into issues when using certain Twig functions or filters, however, we are adding other extensions that may help with the incompatability issues.
-  * [drupal attribute](https://github.com/ericmorand/drupal-attribute){target=_blank rel=noopener}: Adds the ability to work with Drupal attributes.
+  * [drupal attribute](https://github.com/ericmorand/drupal-attribute){target="_blank" rel="noopener noreferrer"}: Adds the ability to work with Drupal attributes.
-* [twig-drupal-filters](https://www.npmjs.com/package/twig-drupal-filters){target=_blank rel=noopener}: TwigJS implementation of Twig functions and filters.
+* [twig-drupal-filters](https://www.npmjs.com/package/twig-drupal-filters){target="_blank" rel="noopener noreferrer"}: TwigJS implementation of Twig functions and filters.
-* [html-react-parser](https://www.npmjs.com/package/html-react-parser){target=_blank rel=noopener}: This extension is key for Storybook to parse HTML code into react elements.
+* [html-react-parser](https://www.npmjs.com/package/html-react-parser){target="_blank" rel="noopener noreferrer"}: This extension is key for Storybook to parse HTML code into react elements.
-* [@modifi/vite-plugin-yaml](https://github.com/Modyfi/vite-plugin-yaml){target=_blank rel=noopener}: Transforms a YAML file into a JS object.
+* [@modifi/vite-plugin-yaml](https://github.com/Modyfi/vite-plugin-yaml){target="_blank" rel="noopener noreferrer"}: Transforms a YAML file into a JS object.
 This is useful for passing the component's data to React as args.

 #### ViteJS configuration